 Communicate with patrons as appropriate to convey potential impacts as well as recommendations for when and how to safely park.

 Snow removal may be required due to parking demands as well as weather conditions that create significant buildup of heavy saturated snow.
 There are three main options regarding snow removal.
 These include the use of a portable snow melt machine, hauling the snow out of the garage or dumping the snow at a properly designed snow dump zone.
 A structural engineer should be consulted to assure that the selected snow removal option does not exceed the capacity of the structure.

 Snow is normally plowed downhill using a vehicle with a gross vehicle weight rating not more than 8,000 pounds.
-The snowplow blade should be modified with a heavy rubber cutting edge attached to the bottom, or with shoes designed to keep the steel blade from contacting the concrete floor surface.
-Keep the steel blade one-half inch above the floor surface to avoid damage to concrete, expansion joint systems, joint sealants and traffic topping systems.
+The snowplow blade should be modified with a heavy rubber or polyurethane cutting edge attached to the bottom and with tires designed to keep the blade from contacting the concrete floor surface.
+Keep the blade one-half inch above the floor surface to avoid damage to concrete, expansion joint systems, joint sealants and traffic topping systems.
 Plowing should be done away from joints, not across them.
 The snow plow operator must be familiar with the structure and the elements that are susceptible to damage.
 Permanent or temporary signs are recommended at critical locations, such as the expansion joints, to notify the snow plow operation to take caution.
 The plow should be raised at the expansion joints to prevent damage.

-- Off-peak snow removal operation may be required to deal with heavy snowfalls effectively and safely.
+Off-peak snow removal operation may be required to deal with heavy snowfalls effectively and safely.

 Minimize the use of deicing chemicals during the first two years of concrete curing.
 Properly designed, air-entrained and cured concrete is required to provide a durable concrete structural system, but concrete curing is an ongoing process.